What is Greek Yogurt?

-Greek yogurt separates out liquid whey in the making, explains dietitians.
-This results in the thicker texture with fewer sugar and carbohydrates and more protein.
+Greek yogurt separates liquid whey in the making, explains dietitians.
+This produces a thicker texture, less sugar and carbohydrates, and more protein.

-Both Greek and the regular yogurts are made of the same ingredients – milk and the bacterial culture.
-Both even use same bacterial culture (Streptococcus thermophilus and Lactobacillus bulgaricus).
+Greek and regular yogurts are made from the same ingredients – milk and bacterial culture.
+Both use the same bacterial culture (Streptococcus Thermophilus and Lactobacillus Bulgaricus).

-Greek yogurt serves as a satisfying treat post your tough workout.
-It will simply not tide you until the next meal, but its protein can repair the damage done by exercising.
-Not only is the Greek yogurt, low in fat, but here is the other benefits:
+Greek yogurt serves as a satisfying treat post your challenging workout.
+It will not tide you until the next meal, but its protein can repair the damage done by exercising.
+Not only is Greek yogurt low in fat, but here are the other benefits:

-As we age, we need protein for keeping the skin healthy and fight illness.
-Greek yogurt boosts the protein level avoiding the heavy food like meats.
+As we age, we need protein to keep the skin healthy and fight illness.
+Greek yogurt boosts the protein level avoiding heavy food like meats.